sculptor/sculptor.github.io/documentation/advanced-tutorial.md

 In that case the imported module must define a `basePackage` and use `ApplicationPart`.

-This is `model-sharedtypes.btdesign` in separate file, in another project:
+This is `model-sharedtypes.btdesign` in a separate file within another project:

 ~~~
 ApplicationPart CommonPart {